-The wonderful thing about Broadway, is you are bound to find something for everyone.
+\The wonderful thing about Broadway, is you are bound to find something for everyone.
 Fun loving stories, historical stories, classics as well as shows with a more adult fan-base.
 Below you will find a guide to 5 of Broadway’s must see musicals of the moment.
-Between long running shows, and new musicals that have taken the world by storm, this guide should help to plan a successful Theatre Itinerary for your next adventure to the Big Apple and make sure you see some of the best shows on Broadway!
+Between long running shows, and new musicals that have taken the world by storm, this guide should help to plan a successful Theatre Itinerary for your next adventure to the Big Apple and ensure that you see some of the best shows Broadway has to offer!

 Hamilton: An American Musical

-Written by acclaimed writer, actor and rapper, Lin-Manuel Miranda, Hamilton made it’s debut Off-Broadway at The Public Theater in early 2015, Hamilton played to sold out crowds with a twice extended run until May 2015 when it began it’s transition to the Richard Rodgers Theatre (also home to Miranda’s first hit “In the Heights”).
-Hamilton is the tale of Alexander Hamilton and the founding of America set to and urban style soundtrack.
+Written by acclaimed writer, actor, and rapper, Lin-Manuel Miranda, Hamilton made it’s debut Off-Broadway at The Public Theater in early 2015.
+During it’s residency off Broadway at The Public Theater, Hamilton played to sold out crowds with a twice extended run until May 2015 when it began it’s transition to the Richard Rodgers Theatre (also home to Miranda’s first hit “In the Heights”).
+Hamilton is the tale of Alexander Hamilton and the founding of America set to an urban style soundtrack.

-The hottest ticket on Broadway, Hamilton won 11 Tony Awards including Best Musical for 2016.
-Hamilton has hit Broadway in a way that no other musical has with the unconventional casting, style and subject matter.
-Tickets are hard to come by as the show is typically sold out, there is a daily digital lottery as well.
+Still considered one of the hottest tickets on Broadway, Hamilton won 11 Tony Awards including Best Musical in 2016.
+Hamilton has hit Broadway in a way that no other musical has with the unconventional casting, style, and subject matter.
+Tickets are hard to come by as the show is typically sold out, there is a daily digital lottery as well that you can access through the Hamilton app (yes, they have an app for that!)
 The crowds trying to obtain tickets to this show have been unprecedented so be aware of buying tickets off websites like Craigslist as there has been a problem with scammers.
-So it is recommended that you use a trusted Broadway ticket source.
+It is always recommended that you use a trusted Broadway ticket source.

 The Lion King

 Presented by Disney Theatrical, “The Lion King” finds its home in the heart of Times Square at the Minskoff Theatre.
-Based on the 1994 Disney animated film with book by Roger Allers and Irene Mecchi, Lyrics by Tim Rice and Music by Elton John the Musical makes great use of giant puppets to portray animals as well as full-bodied animal costumes for the actors on the stage.
-The Lion King opened at the New Amsterdam Theatre before moving to the Minskoff where it could have a more permanent home.
-The show is a wonderfully classic pick for all ages.
+Based on the 1994 Disney animated film with book by Roger Allers and Irene Mecchi, Lyrics by Tim Rice and Music by Elton John, this musical makes great use of giant puppets to portray animals as well as full-bodied animal costumes for the actors on the stage.
+The Lion King originally opened at the New Amsterdam Theatre before moving to the Minskoff where, due to its popularity, it could have a more permanent home.

-The Lion King is Broadway’s third longest running musical and is great for all ages.
+The Lion King is Broadway’s third longest running musical, falling behind Phantom of the Opera and the revival of Chicago, and is great fun for all ages.
 In 1998 the show won 6 Tony Awards including Best Musical.
 The theater is rather modern and large, but still manages to sell out performances, so I would plan accordingly if you want this show to make it on your itinerary.
-After all this time, The Lion King is still one of the best shows on Broadway and is wildly popular.
+After all this time, The Lion King is still one of the best shows on Broadway and is wildly popular among kids an adults alike.
 In fact, in 2014 it surpassed “The Phantom of the Opera” to become the top-earning title in box office history on the Great White Way.